Cold Filamentary Accretion and the Formation of Metal Poor Globular Clusters and Halo Stars: Analytic Estimates of Stream Fragmentation

 In addition to large pressures, the formation of a GC requires very high densities.
 A typical GC with a mass of $2\times10^5$ and a half-mass radius of $3\pc$ has a mean density within this radius of $\sim 880\msun\pc^{-3}\sim2.6\times 10^4\cmc$.
 At $z=6$, at $0.3\Rv$, even a relatively narrow (and thus dense) stream with $\L1=0.5$ has a typical density of $\sim 13\cmc$ according to \equ{Rhos}, roughly a factor of 2000 below the densities in GCs.
 However, we cannot compare the mean density in the stream or in the pre-collapse cloud to the final GC density.
-Star-formation in a turbulent medium is a hierarchical process where the densest objects, namely bound stellar clusters and GCs, form at the highest density peaks within the cloud \citep[e.g.][]{Kruijssen12,Hopkins13}.
+Star-formation in a turbulent medium is a hierarchical process where the densest objects, namely bound stellar clusters and GCs, form at the highest density peaks within the cloud \citep[e.g.][]{Kruijssen12c,Hopkins13}.
 Furthermore, there is mounting evidence in the local Universe that the densest stellar clusters are significantly denser than the densest gas clouds \citep{Longmore14,Walker15}, suggesting that massive clusters are formed via hierarchical merging of smaller stellar clusters embedded in the parent gas cloud.

-Within this framework, one can evaluate the fraction of star-formation occuring in bound clusters (the cluster formation efficiency, or CFE) based on the density and pressure within the parent cloud \citep{Kruijssen12, Kruijssen15}.
+Within this framework, one can evaluate the fraction of star-formation occuring in bound clusters, referred to as the cluster formation efficiency, or CFE \citep[e.g.][]{Bastian08,Goddard10}, based on the density and pressure within the parent cloud\footnote{There is still some debate in the literature regarding the origin of the CFE, with some claiming that it does not depend on the properties of the host galaxy or of the parent cloud \citep{Fall12,Chandar15,Chandar17,Mulia16}.
+However, we here adopt the theoretical framework of \citet{Kruijssen12b} whereby the CFE depends on the density and pressure in the parent cloud.} \citep{Kruijssen12b,Adamo15,Johnson16}.
 For a $10^{10}\msun$ halo at $z=6$ with the same parameters as in \fig{pressure}, the streams have pressure $P/k_{\rm B} \sim 10^6\cmc \K$, density $\rho \sim 0.44 \msun \pc^{-3}$, and column density $\Sigma\sim 100\msun \pc^{-2}$.
 These properties are very similar to those of the Fornax model of \citet{Kruijssen15} (Table 1), which had $P/k_{\rm B} = 1.06\times 10^6\cmc \K$, $\rho=0.82 \msun \pc^{-3}$, $\Sigma=103 \msun \pc^{-2}$, and a CFE of $\Gamma \sim 0.38$.
 In our model, the density and pressure in the collapsed clouds prior to the onset of star-formation are likely to be much higher than the typical stream values, so CFE values of $\sim 0.4$ or larger are entirely plausible.